 3. Explicit instruction in spelling:

 - subsequently longer, more complex, less frequent words; and

-- at all grade levels in the most common and important words used for the different academic domains of the curriculum.
+- at all grade levels, the most common and important words used for the different academic areas of the curriculum.

 4. Strategies for composing:

 - compositions of different genre including narrative, informational, compare, and persuasive

 - self-regulation strategies for managing the complex executive functions involved in composing.